skx/yal/README.md

 * Optional parameters for functions.
   * Any parameter which is prefixed by `&` is optional.
   * If not specified then `nil` is assumed.
+* Access to command-line arguments, when used via a shebang.
+  * See [args.lisp](args.lisp) for an example.

 Here's what the optional parameters look like in practice: